A history of public service

 - National Conference of State Legislatures, Member, Education Committee and Legislative Effectiveness Committee

 - Emerge Massachusetts, Member, Advisory Council

 Family and Education

 Jen grew up in Rochester, NH, where she attended Rochester Public Schools.
-She went on to receive a BA in Art History from Florida Atlantic University and an MPA from the Kennedy School of Government at Harvard University.
+She went on to receive a BA in Art History from Florida Atlantic University and a Masters of Public Administration from the Kennedy School of Government at Harvard University.